 In next screen, you need to select the local computer’s IP address from drop down box.
 I hope you have already set up static IP for the computer.
 And left the port number 21 as default port number of FTP server.

 Under SSL option, select No SSL to make the connection without SSL certificate.
-In production environment for professional FTP server setup, you may need to enable SSL which requires a certificate.
+In a production environment for a professional FTP server setup, you may need to enable SSL which requires a certificate.